mirrorcult/tf2-discord/README.md

 - Mac support will be added soon!
 All I really need is a Mac machine to test it on, or someone with one.
 If you're interested in helping me out with that, hit me up at `cyclowns#1440` on Discord.
 - Timestamps are coming very soon!
 - I might try and figure out a way to figure out what class you're playing, and display that as the small image rather than the TF2 logo.
-- I'm planning on adding every map RGL is using for 6s/7s/HL to the image list, but certain ones like product, warmfrost, mge maps, ramjam, and vigil are supported already.
+- I'm planning on adding every map RGL is using for 6s/7s/HL to the image list, but certain ones like product, prolands, warmfrost, ramjam, and vigil are supported already.
 - For the actual code side of things, I'll probably refactor and document the code a little bit over time, and improve the CI/CD.
-I created this entire project in the span of like, 8 hours, so its not amazing.
+I created this entire project in the span of like, a day and a half, so its not amazing.

+## Known Bugs

+- Sometimes, even if you're on a server, `tf2-discord` will recognize that your console.log hasn't changed in a really long time and will assume incorrectly that you're probably on the main menu.
+This is pretty rare, but still.
+Not a whole lot you can do about this, except maybe.. like.. bind W or mouse1 or something to print to the console when you press it ingame?
+- Rich presence updating for queueing is a little buggy.